rndlabs/cow-docs/docs/4_off-chain-services/in-depth-solver-specification/9_appendix-token-conservation-per-order-aka-local-token-conservation.md

 $$p(C) \coloneqq \prod_{o_i \in C} p(o_i) = p(o_1) \cdot p(o_2) \cdot \ldots \cdot p(o_k)= 1.$$

-Inspired by the above equation that holds for a single cycle, we now generalize this in the case where a user trade is part of many trading cycles in the proposed solution.
+Inspired by the above equation that holds for a single cycle, we now generalise this in the case where a user trade is part of many trading cycles in the proposed solution.
 More specifically, we denote by $$\mathcal{C}(o)$$  the set of all trading cycles containing the order _o_ in a candidate solution.
 We require that:

 $$\sum_{C \in \mathcal{C}(o)} \lambda_C \cdot p(C) = 1,$$

 where $$\lambda_C \geq 0$$ is a non-negative number that is well-defined for each cycle _C_, such that $$\sum_{C \in \mathcal{C}(o)} \lambda_C= 1$$.
 The above condition can be viewed as an average-case version of the simpler equation that holds for a single cycle and is described above.

-The only thing remaining to do is define the weights $$\lambda_C$$ which intuitively should capture the extent to which a given trade is utilized in different trading cycles.
+The only thing remaining to do is define the weights $$\lambda_C$$ which intuitively should capture the extent to which a given trade is utilised in different trading cycles.
 To do so, we first define the execution graph _G_(_o_) of a user trade _o_ as the union of all cycles containing the trade _o_, where we use the following convention: we have a node for each of the traded tokens, and for each order $$o$$ that buys token _u_ and sells token _v,_ we add a directed edge (_u, v_) from _u_ to _v_.
 Thus, we end up with a directed graph _G_(_o_).
 To simplify things, we remove the edge corresponding to trade _o_ from the graph and call this updated graph the execution graph _G_(_o_) of trade _o._ \
 \
 **Claim**: It is easy to see that this graph is directed and acyclic ([DAG](https://en.wikipedia.org/wiki/Directed\_acyclic\_graph)).\
 \